 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The District has three items that qualify for reporting in this category.
 They are the deferred charge on refunding and pension and other postemployment benefit related items reported in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+This amount is deferred outflow is recognized for pension and other postemployment benefit related or refunding debt.
 A deferred outflow is recognized for pension and other postemployment benefit related items.
 These amounts are expensed in the plan year in which they apply.